MobileUpLLC/MobileUp-Android-Template/README.md

 The project is based on three gradle modules:

 #### app
 It pieces all the features together, contains `Application` and `Activity` classes.
-Also all tests are placed here.

 #### core
 It contains general purpose things: error handing, message showing, network, theme, utils, reusable widgets.